bbleds/Ionic-weather-app/README.md

 # WeatherB
-A weather app built with AngularJs, Node, Express, and the Ionic Framework.
+A weather app built with AngularJs, Node.js, Express, and the Ionic Framework.
 Take a test drive at [http://weather-b.herokuapp.com](http://weather-b.herokuapp.com/#/main)!

 ### Purpose